 What is Washington’s Mental Health Referral Service for Children and Teens?

 We connect families with mental health providers in your community who accept new patients, work with your insurance and fit your child’s treatment needs.
-The Referral Service is accessible to children and teens 17 and under living in Washington State.
+The Referral Service is accessible to children and teens 17 and under living in Washington state.
+Teens between the ages of 13 and 17 can also call the Referral Service to find providers for themselves.

 How to Use the Mental Health Referral Service